 The episode "Tick, Tick, Tick" clearly shows Team Possible's first run-in with Dr. Drakken and Shego, but was originally broadcast after another Drakken-Shego episode ("Crush").

 In the first season of Legion of Super Heroes, several episodes made brief references to previous ones, but this bit everyone in the ass with a Continuity Nod in "Brain Drain" mentioning a run-in with magic—from "Child's Play," which hadn't aired yet.
 After that, the second season avoided them entirely.

 Kids' WB! aired Teen Titans episodes out of order.
 Since Teen Titans wasn't too tight with continuity this wasn't so bad - until the second season, when they aired "Titans Rising", the episode where Terra joins the team, but then aired "Date with Destiny" and "Transformation" afterwards.
-So basically Terra joins the team and then the next two episodes she's nowhere to be seen, confusing the kids that didn't get Cartoon Network, which aired these episodes in production order, and correctly showed "Transformation" and "Date With Destiny" before "Titans Rising", whereas Boomerang showed "Date With Destiny before "Transformation".
+So basically Terra joins the team and then the next two episodes she's nowhere to be seen, confusing the kids that didn't get Cartoon Network, which aired these episodes in production order, and correctly showed "Transformation" and "Date With Destiny" before "Titans Rising"

 Also, Cartoon network first aired "Final Exam" as the series premiere and "Divide and Conquer" as the third episode, creating weirdness concerning the first mention of Slade, as he didn't get mentioned in "Divide and Conquer".

 The first season of Spider-Man: The Animated Series had several episodes aired out of their intended order, although since the first season didn't have as much continuity as all the later seasons, it wasn't too jarring.
 Difficulty now is figuring out just what the intended order actually was, since even the production order doesn't make perfect sense.